reveal/revealjs.com/src/api/methods.md

 // Fetch the current scale of the presentation Reveal.getScale();

-Reveal.getComputedSlideSize(); // Returns object with width, height keys, and (scaled) presentationWidth and presentationHeight.
+// Returns an object with the scaled presentationWidth & presentationHeight Reveal.getComputedSlideSize();

 // Retrieves the previous and current slide elements Reveal.getPreviousSlide();